IMG 4142

 AIANY Guide: William M. Singer, AIA, LEED AP BD + D

 AIANY cannot be held liable and assumes no responsibility for any injury or loss incurred by participants in these programs.
-Tour is limited to 15 attendees.
+Tour is limited to 19 attendees.
+A personal audio system will be in use for this tour.
+To insure each guest will receive a device, please arrive promptly 15 minutes prior to the start time.
 Walkups cannot be guaranteed a spot on the tour.

 Cancellation Policy: